Reducing Plantar Pressure From Bunions With Custom Orthotics

 If you have any questions please feel free to contact one of our offices located in Holmdel and Middletown, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
-If you have cuboid syndrome, consult with one of our podiatrists from Biebel & DeCotiis Podiatry Associates.
+Ankle and foot injuries are common among athletes and in many sports.
+They can be caused by several problems and may be potentially serious.
+If you are feeling pain or think you were injured in a sporting event or when exercising, consult with one of our podiatrists from Biebel & DeCotiis Podiatry Associates.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Symptoms